ioccc-src/winner/1992/gson/README.md

 00410 Helsinki
 Finland

 ## To build:

 ```sh
 make all
 ```

 ## To run:

 ```sh
 ./ag word word2 word3 < /path/to/dictionary
 ```

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) changed the buffer size in such a way that gets() should be safe (theoretically) as it comes from the command line (though it can also read input from stdin after starting the program).
-Ideally `fgets()` would be used but this is a more problematic.
-Previously it had a buffer size of 256 which could easily overflow.
-In this entry `gets()` is used in a more complicated way:  first `m` is set to `*++p` in a for loop where `p` is argv.
-Later `m` is set to point to `h` which was of size
-\256. `gets()` is called as `m = gets(m)`) but trying to change it to use fgets() proved more a problem.
-Since the input must come from the command line Cody changed the buffer size to `ARG_MAX+1` which should be enough (again theoretically) especially since the command expects redirecting a dictionary file as part of the command line.
-This also makes it possible for longer strings to be read (in case the `gets()` was not used in a loop).
-Thank you Cody for your assistance!

 ## Try: